-Lest I sound negative, I’ve been running both cameras 24/7 for some days now on my workbench and they’ve performed perfectly (staring at the walls) despite two power brown-outs and an unexplained house WIFI outage one day which lasted more than an hour.
+Here's a picture I took in the kitchen in Spain.Back in Spain I ran both Q8 cameras 24/7 for some days on my workbench and they performed perfectly (staring at the walls) despite two power brown-outs and an unexplained house WIFI outage one day which lasted more than an hour.
 On later checking the V380 App, the cameras were operating perfectly.

 For the purposes of making a nicer demo, this morning I down-powered one camera which I’ll now call “Fridgecam”, put it in front of the fridge in the living room and plugged it in.
 Voice: “System is starting”, “start-up is completed”, “WIFI connecting”, “WIFI connected” as the little round head revolved almost 360 degrees and bobbed up and down for a few seconds, Is that cute!!
 English is good with a very slight Chinese/American accent.

 Back in my office, via the app, I adjusted the height and direction of the camera so as to get a half-decent shot, then it occurred to me that watching this camera with the other one might make for an interesting demo.
 I moved camera #2 which I’ll refer to as “R2D2” into the kitchen and plugged it in.
 After the start-up messages, R2D2 commenced it’s monitoring duties perfectly and is still doing so as I write this.